|College:||Louisiana State '86|

 |College:||Alabama A&M (2001)|

-Rashad Watson comes to Missouri Southern after serving two seasons coaching the defense at Benedict College.
-Watson will be responsible for coaching the defensive backs at Southern.
+Rashad Watson is in his second season as an assistant coach at Missouri Southern after serving two seasons coaching the defense at Benedict College.
+Watson will be responsible for coaching the linebackers at Southern.

 While at Benedict, the secondary at Benedict led all of Division II in interceptions at the end of the regular season.
 Free safety Marquez Gibson led the team with six while being selected first-team All-Southern Intercollegiate Athletic Conference.